-Hogan is currently appearing in Blood and Gifts for Lincoln Center Theater.
+Hogan is recently appearing in Blood and Gifts for Lincoln Center Theater.
 His Broadway credits include A Few Good Men and Hamlet.
 Off-Broadway he has been seen in Mourning Becomes Electra, Accomplices, Never the Sinner, Waiting for Lefty, What Didn't Happen, Hope is the Thing with Feathers, On the Bum, Further Than the Furthest Thing, Boy, Rainbow Kiss, Baby Dance, In the Western Garden, Major Crimes, and Lighting Up the Two-Year-Old.
 He is the recipient of a Drama League Award and an Outer Critics Circle Award as Best Featured Actor.

 Rutherford & Son will have set design by Vicki R. Davis, costume design by Charlotte Palmer-Lane, lighting design by Nicole Pearce, and sound design by Ellen Mandel and Jane Shaw.